crilillo14/crilillo14/README.md

-CS + Math at the University of Miami \
+Doing a BS in CS + Math at the University of Miami \
 Enjoy statistical learning and game theory \
 Learning Julia